Asbestos: Vietnam

+Testing

+The "Cincinnati method", or EPA/600/R-04/004, involves putting a sample of vermiculite into a large beaker of water, and then examining both the sunk and suspended particles using an optical microscope.

+It is also possible to detect asbestos in vermiculite by grinding the sample into a powder and then using an electron microscope.

 Substitutes for asbestos in construction

 Fiberglass insulation was invented in 1938 and is now the most commonly used type of insulation material.
 The safety of this material has also been called into question due to similarities in material structure.
 However, the International Agency for Research on Cancer removed fiberglass from its list of possible human carcinogens in 2001.
 A scientific review article from 2011 claimed epidemiology data was inconsistent and concluded that the IARC's decision to downgrade the carcinogenic potential of fiberglass was valid, although this study was funded by a sponsored research contract from the North American Insulation Manufacturer's Association.

 In 1978, a highly texturized fiberglass fabric, called Zetex, was invented by Bal Dixit.
-It is less dense than asbestos but offers the same bulk, thickness, hand, feel, and abrasion resistance.
+It is less dense than asbestos but offers the same bulk, thickness, hand feel, and abrasion resistance.
 The fiberglass was texturized to eliminate some of the problems that arise with fiberglass, such as poor abrasion resistance and poor seam strength.

 In Europe, mineral wool and glass wool are the main insulators in houses.

 Many companies that produced asbestos-cement products that were reinforced with asbestos fibers have developed products incorporating organic fibers.
 One such product, known as "Eternit", and another, "Everite", now use "Nutec" which consists of organic fibers, portland cement and silica.
 Cement-bonded wood fiber is another substitute.
 Stone fibers are used in gaskets and friction materials.

 Another potential fire-resistant material is polybenzimidazole or PBI.
 Polybenzimidazole fiber is a synthetic fiber which has a high melting point of 760 C and does not ignite.
 Because of its exceptional thermal and chemical stability, it is often used by fire departments and space agencies.